Hyatt Regency Da Nang · Non Nuoc Beach

 Location & Getting There

-Airport runs around 20 minutes in normal traffic, a bit longer if you catch the tunnel at rush hour.
+Non Nuoc Beach, 13km south of Da Nang city centre, in the resort cluster with the Marriott and Sheraton Grand.
+Airport runs about 20 minutes in normal traffic, a bit longer if you catch the tunnel at rush hour.
 Grab works reliably here.
 Hoi An is 35–40 minutes south and genuinely worth a day trip.
-The Marble Mountains are a 10-minute taxi ride and an easy half-day.
+The Marble Mountains are a 10-minute taxi ride, an easy half-day that most guests do on day two.

 The Rooms

-Peak summer (July–August) pushes Ocean View rooms to $200–220+ a night.
-March through June is the sweet spot — dry season, school holidays haven't started, rates are more reasonable.
-Book early for the summer block because this is one of the first resorts to sell out for Korean and Vietnamese family travel.
+Peak summer (July–August) pushes Ocean View rooms to $200–220+.
+March through June is the sweet spot, dry season, school holidays haven't started, rates are more reasonable and the beach is less crowded.
+Book early for the summer block.
+This is one of the first Non Nuoc resorts to sell out for Korean and Vietnamese family travel, and it sells out weeks ahead.

 Pool, Beach & Facilities